jonasthewolf/gsn2x/doc/src/basic_usage.md

 ## Options

     Usage: gsn2x [OPTIONS] <INPUT>...

     Arguments:
       <INPUT>...
 Sets the input file(s) to use.
-Only relative paths are accepted.

     Options:
       -h, --help     Print help
       -V, --version  Print version

     CHECKS:
       -c, --check                      Only check the input file(s), but do not output graphs.
       -x, --exclude <EXCLUDED_MODULE>  Exclude this module from reference checks.

     OUTPUT:
       -N, --no-arg                         Do not output of argument view for provided input files.
       -f, --full <COMPLETE_VIEW>           Output the complete view to file with name <COMPLETE_VIEW>.    [default: complete.svg]
       -F, --no-full                        Do not output the complete view.
       -a, --arch <ARCHITECTURE_VIEW>       Output the architecture view to file with name <ARCHITECTURE_VIEW>. [default: architecture.svg]
       -A, --no-arch                        Do not output the architecture view.
       -e, --evidences <EVIDENCES>          Output list of all evidences to file with name <EVIDENCES>. [default: evidences.md]
       -E, --no-evidences                   Do not output list of all evidences.
       -o, --output-dir <OUTPUT_DIRECTORY>  Emit all output files to directory <OUTPUT_DIRECTORY>.      [default: .]

     OUTPUT MODIFICATION:
       -l, --layer <LAYERS>            Output additional layer.
 Can be used multiple times.
       -s, --stylesheet <STYLESHEETS>  Links a stylesheet in SVG output.
 Can be used multiple times.
-      -t, --embed-css                 Embed stylehseets instead of linking them.
+      -t, --embed-css                 Embed stylesheets instead of linking them.
+      -m, --mask <MASKED_MODULE>      Do not show this module in views.
       -G, --no-legend                 Do not output a legend based on module information.
       -g, --full-legend               Output a legend based on all module information.
-      -w, --wrap <WORD_WRAP>          Define the number of characters after which a line of text is wrapped.
+      -w, --wrap <CHAR_WRAP>          Define the number of characters after which a line of text is wrapped.